Maximize tax savings

 Monthly income plans fall under the hybrid mutual fund category, and they are essentially debt-oriented.
 Meaning, the majority of the portfolio is invested in debt and money market instruments, which is why MIP is a moderate-risk scheme.

 Investors have the luxury of liquidity while having a regular inflow of dividends.
-However, MIPs are not something that generates a steady and fixed monthly income as the name indicates (like FDs).
+However, MIPs are not something that generates a steady and fixed monthly income as the name indicates.
 Like any market-linked investment tool, dividends are paid out based on profits.

 Investors have two ways to earn dividends and growth of wealth.

-|The AMC pays dividends from the distributable surplus||No steady flow of dividends|
+|The AMC pays dividends from the distributable surplus||No steady inflow of dividends|

 |Dividends will be paid only when the fund is in profit||The profits get added to the NAV and let the corpus grow|